LaineRengifo/brain-blast-quiz/README.md

 - Dynamic category and question generation via JavaScript
 - Fetches questions from the Open Trivia Database API
-- Score tracking and progress bar
+- Score tracking and animated progress bar
+- Timer showing elapsed time for each quiz
+- "Question X of Y" progress indicator
 - Dark/light theme toggle
 - Responsive design for all devices
 - Back button to return to category selection
-- Animated feedback for correct/wrong answers
+- Animated feedback for correct/wrong answers (green/red)
+- Custom modal for end-of-game celebration
+- "How to Play" button with colorful, clear instructions
+- After each quiz, the played category is replaced with a new random category from a large pool

 ---